Welcome to the Duluth Playhouse Health & Safety Plan: Family Theatre Editionseries!

 With our priority being safety for our actors, patrons, and staff, we have decided to re-envision how we produce live theatre for an audience of today.
 Everything has been examined, from cleaning and how actors inhabit our stage to the size of our audiences and how we strategically move patrons around our lobby.
 The first few productions we present will be an intimate experience with small casts, no intermission, and seating limited to 25% occupancy.

-We fully understand that you might not will be ready to come back to the theatre.
+We fully understand that you might not be ready to come back to the theatre.
 To accommodate those who are high risk or still feeling uncertain, we are working on a high-quality streaming option to bring Playhouse productions straight to your living room.
 More details will be available soon on how to enjoy the magic of the Playhouse from home.

 SAFETY PLANS FOR PLAYHOUSE PATRONS: